Uniform in time weak propagation of chaos on the torus: Uniform weak propagation of chaos for McKean-Vlasov equations

-Things become more subtle whenever the system is initialized from the uniform distribution.
-By propagation of chaos in a finite time, the empirical measure of the particle system then stays close to the uniform distribution over any finite interval, with the related weak error still being of the order $1/N$ for functionals $\Phi$ as in Theorem \ref{thm main result}.
-However, this error deteriorates with time.
-To wit (and this is an important ingredient in our proof), we show in Lemma \ref{lem:exit:time:cos} below that the empirical measure leaves, with a large probability, any sufficiently small neighbourhood of the uniform distribution in a time that is at most polynomial in $N$.
+Things become more subtle whenever the system is initialized from the invariant measure ${\textrm{\rm Leb}}_{{\mathbb T}^d}$ since Lemma \ref{lem:exit:time:cos} below shows that the empirical measure leaves, with a large probability, any sufficiently small neighbourhood of the uniform distribution in a time that is at most polynomial in $N$.
 As a result, another study would be necessary to handle this case specifically.
-Once again, our main motivation here is mostly to prove that our approach is robust enough to accommodate cases when invariant measures are not unique, whence our choice to focus on the Kuramoto model with $\kappa>1$.
-5pt
+4pt

-Throughout the section, we use freely the same general notations as in the previous section.
+Below, we use freely the same general notations as in the previous section.
 In particular, $m(\cdot \, ;\mu)$ denotes the solution to \eqref{eq: forward eqn } with $\mu$ as initial condition and with $b$ as in \eqref{eq:b:kuramoto}.
 Here, it takes the form

 where $\star $ denotes the standard convolution product and $J( \cdot) = 2 \pi \kappa \sin(2 \pi \cdot)$.